Costa Rica Healthcare

 Costa Rica Real Estate-Houses-Property-Second Homes-Healthcare

 But these things, alone, may not assure good health, as they can be found in other parts of the world.
 The one single factor that contributes most to the country’s healthy environment is the goverment's attention and ongoing commitment in providing low cost access to one of the finest health care systems in the world.
 The government-sponsored network of 29 hospitals and more than 250 clinics is open not only to Costa Ricans, but also to any foreign resident or visitor.
-The United Nations consistently ranks Costa Rica’s medical system as the best in Latin America and one of the top 20 throughout the world.
+The World Health Organization has ranked Costa Rica as one of the top three healthcare systems in Latin America, and the nation consistently ranks higher in healthcare than many of its industrialized counterparts including Canada and the United States.

 Health Care a Priority